-Credit risk: Risk of loss as a consequence of customers' or counterparties' default on actual payment obligations.
+Credit risk:: Risk of loss as a consequence of customers or counterparties defaulting on payment obligations.

 Market risk: Risk of loss as a consequence of fluctuation in the fair value of financial instruments and derivative financial instruments, due to changes in market prices.
 The BANK of Greenland classifies three types of risk within the market risk area: interest rate risk, currency risk and share risk.